 a.
-List Learning (RBANS)^{11,12}
+List Learning/Recall (RBANS)

 List Learning measures rote verbal memory for unrelated information.
-The participant hears a list of 10 unrelated words and must repeat the words back to the examiner.
+In the immediate recall subtest, the participant hears a list of 10 semantically unrelated words and must repeat the words back to the examiner.
 The word list is presented to the participant a total of four times, evaluating ability to learn verbal information after repeated exposure.
-After a delay with intervening tasks, the participant will recall the list over three further trials.
+For List Recall, after a delay with intervening tasks, the participant will recall the 10 words learned in the List Learning subtest.
+Immediately following the participant is read 20 words (i.e., 10 targets, 10 foils) and asked to respond 'yes' or 'no' to indicate whether each word was on the word list.

 b.
-Story Memory (RBANS)^{11,12}
+Story Memory (RBANS)